Apricot-S/rank-predictor/README.md

 # rank-predictor

-A tool for predict expected final rank in Japanese mahjong.
+A tool to predict expected final rank in Japanese mahjong

 ## Installation